There is a lot of controversy and confusion over gluconeogenesis and the impact of protein on blood sugar and ketosis.

 Glucose, insulin and glucagon response to a high carbohydrate meal

-As shown in the chart above, when we eat a high carbohydrate meal insulin rises to stop the release of glycogen.
+As shown in the chart below, when we eat a high carbohydrate meal insulin rises to stop the release of glycogen.
 Meanwhile, glucagon drops to stop stimulating the release of glycogen from the liver.
 When we have enough incoming glucose via our mouth, we don’t need any more glucose from the liver.

 Glucose, insulin and glucagon response to a high protein meal